alkalenka/AudienceDecode_320991/README.md

 ---

-## 4. Preprocessing and Feature Engineering
+## 4. Data Preprocessing

 After completing the EDA, we prepared both user and movie data for clustering.
 Since our methods (KMeans, DBSCAN, BIRCH) are distance-based, they require a consistent set of numeric features, no missing values and features on comparable scales.
 To achieve this, we built two standardized feature matrices:

 - `X_users_kmeans` – standardized user-level behavioral features
 - `X_movies_kmeans` – standardized movie-level features

-These matrices are the direct input to the clustering models used in Sections 5 and 6.
+These matrices are the direct input to the clustering models used in all following sections.

 ### 4.1 User Feature Matrix